chair300/emma/README.md

-# emma
+# Exploring MetaMap Annotations (EMMA)
-A webapp for exploring MetaMap annotations of medical text
+A webapp for exploring MetaMap annotations of medical text.